Jeremiah Valoaga: Oakland / Las Vegas Raiders

 On December 24, 2019, Valoaga was claimed off waivers by the Oakland Raiders.

 Valoaga re-signed on a one-year exclusive-rights free agent contract with the Las Vegas Raiders on April 17, 2020.
 He chose to opt-out of the 2020 season due to the COVID-19 pandemic on August 3, 2020.
 He was waived after the season on March 1, 2021.

 New York Jets

 On July 27, 2021, Valoaga signed with the New York Jets.
 He was waived on August 31, 2021.

 Tampa Bay Bandits

 Valoaga signed with the Tampa Bay Bandits of the United States Football League on June 11, 2022, and was subsequently transferred to the team's inactive roster.

 Memphis Showboats

 Valoaga and all other Tampa Bay Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.
+Valoaga was placed on the team's injured reserve list on May 25, 2023.
+He was re-signed by the team on August 18, 2023.
+He was released on March 10, 2024.